askoufis/clean-code-presentation/slides.md

 </v-clicks>

 <!--
-- Guidelines, not strict rules, deviation is valid
+- @Guidelines, not strict rules, deviation is valid if the circumstance s make sense@
-- Some advice is objectively good, other is opinion or personal preference
+- Some advice is objectively good, common sense advice, other advice is opinion or personal preference
 - Encourage you to form your own opinions over time
-- Some advice is universal
+- Some advice is universal@
 - Other advice is very language-dependent
 - Some patterns may be cleaner to write a different way in another language
 - This presentation is more JavaScript/TypeScript focused
 - Other langauges have other features that allow you to write code in different ways
+- @Finally, and I think most importantly, 4
 - Within a team, patterns and ways of writing code will already be well-established
 - Following existing code is a good approach, assuming that code is already written in a good way
+- Feel free to challenge those patterns if you think there is a better way to write them
-- Doesn't mean coding style shouldn't change, but having a mix of different styles can be confusing and make code harder to maintain
+- Consistency doesn't mean coding style shouldn't change, but having a mix of different styles can be confusing and make code harder to maintain, that's the ultimate goal of consistency
 -->

 ---